 After a tooth extraction, regardless of the position of the removed tooth, replacement is recommended.
 If an empty socket is left for long, it may result in further complications.
 These include:

 Depending on your underlying gums and bone condition, your dentist can replace a tooth immediately after extraction.
 In other cases, you must wait for the extraction area to heal before getting a replacement.

 Common replacement or restoration options for extracted teeth include:

 For best results, you should explore these restoration options with your dentist.

 Do you need tooth extraction services, or do you have more questions about tooth extractions?
-Don’t hesitate to contact Wellesley Dental Arts on Linden Street today to book your appointment.
+Don’t hesitate to contact Wellesley Dental Arts today to book your appointment.